weareblahs/bus/README.md

 # Issues

-- rapidPenang and rapidKL: Station info inaccurate for stations in Penang mainland (previous, current, next).
+- Global: Station info inaccurate for stations in Penang mainland (previous, current, next).
 Please see myRapid PULSE app for accurate info.
 Location data is accurate.
-- rapidPenang and rapidKL: Some data shows "unknown location" for all 3 station placeholders.
+- Global: Some data shows "unknown location" for all 3 station placeholders.
 This is due to some bugs on the `getNearest` code.
 - Global: If the array is blank (no data), nothing will be shown except for "Bus info".
 There will be a placeholder soon.

 # Disclaimer